 The Jim Runsdorf Excellence in Public Service Student Award will identify and recognize students who demonstrate social responsibility and awareness of the needs of the community through significant contributions throughout their undergraduate tenure at Tulane.
 These students should embody the best practices of civic engagement, be committed, compassionate leaders and show dedication to the rebuilding efforts in the city of New Orleans.
+Student must submit a resume, personal statement, and letter of recommendation to be considered for this award.
 The recipients will be honored during an event with various Tulane administrators as well as representatives from the Runsdorf family and receive a cash award totaling $500.
-For more information, please contact Katie Houck.

-The Fran and Mark Berg Public Service Scholarship provides tuition assistance (up to $4500 renewable scholarship) to at least one Tulane University junior or senior who has shown significant commitment to community engagements activities and has an interest in working in public service or social service occupations after graduation.
+The Fran and Mark Berg Public Service Scholarship provides a one-year scholarship to at least one or more Tulane University rising junior or senior who has shown significant commitment to community engagement activities and has an interest in working in a public service or social service occupation after graduation.
 In addition to responding to application questions, students must provide a current resume, personal statement reflecting on the impact of their community engagement experiences, digital copy of university transcript and two professional references.
-For more information, please contact Katie Houck.

-The Felson Service Fund awards small grants to students interested in starting new programs, expanding existing programs or further their development within community engagement.
-Grant requests are reviewed during the fall and spring academic terms by the CPS Student Advisory Board.
-Funds are generally limited to $250 for individuals and $500 for student organizations.
+The Felson Service Fund awards small grants to undergraduate students interested in starting new programs, expanding existing programs or further their professional development within community and civic engagement.
+Grant requests are reviewed during the fall and spring academic terms only.
+Funds are generally limited to $250 for individuals and up to $500 for student organizations.
+You must complete and application with a full project and budget proposals on wave sync.
 The Felson Service Fund is made possible by the generosity of the Felson family and the Jayme and Kara Felson Endowed Fund for Public Service.
-For more information, please contact Katie Houck.

 Proposals should address the following information and should not exceed three pages.

 Proposals will be accepted on a rolling basis until grant money has been fully utilized and should be electronically submitted to Myriam Huet.
-Honors Thesis proposals should also be submitted to Dr. Charlotte Maheu Vail.
+Honors Thesis proposals should also be submitted to the Honors Program.
 For more information, please contact Myriam Huet.